 Forest walks, hikes, mountain views and a much needed break from the big cities of the valley are what makes Nagarkot a great choice for a one or two night stay.

-There are also horse/pony rides available but again only though selected agents.
-Most hotels and guesthouse can steer you in the right direction.
+There are also horse/pony rides available but again only through selected agents.
+Most hotels and guesthouses can steer you in the right direction.
 Booking ahead helps.

 If you only have a limited amount of time in Nepal then you need to consider if Nagarkot is worth a visit or not.

 If you've been trekking in either the Annapurna mountain range or Everest/Langtang regions and are hoping to see equally good mountain views you will simply will not get them here.